How vegetable cultivation is helping Manipur farmers to harvest ‘profit’

 "The IFS can enhance farmers' income if we provide a well-designed system," said M Premjit, vice-chancellor, Central Agricultural University (CAU), Iroishemba, in Manipur.
 "We have already prepared a document to adopt IFS in the northeastern states and have even submitted it to the ICAR (Indian Council of Agricultural Research)," he added.

-The concept of IFS stands for all-round development of agriculture with animal husbandry and other occupations forming the core to agricultural practices.
+The concept of IFS stands for the all-round development of agriculture with animal husbandry and other occupations forming the core to agricultural practices.

 OneIndia News